Icinga/icingaweb2/doc/80-Upgrading.md

 Specific version upgrades are described below.
 Please note that version updates are incremental.
 An upgrade from v2.3 to v2.5 requires to follow the instructions for v2.4 too.

+## Upgrading to Icinga Web 2 2.6.x <a id="upgrading-to-2.6.x"></a>

+* Icinga Web 2 version 2.6.x does not introduce any backward incompatible change.

 ## Upgrading to Icinga Web 2 2.5.x <a id="upgrading-to-2.5.x"></a>

 > **Attention**